-….was the message as 1240 people were arrested this past week in Washington, in the largest act of civil disobedience since the Vietnam protests.
+….was the message as 1240 people were arrested this past week (April 11-15, 2016) in Washington, D.C., in the largest act of civil disobedience since the Vietnam protests.

 ELDERS STANDING FOR DEMOCRACY SPRING was exhilarating.
 It was April 12th, the second day of “sit-ins” and civil disobedience.
 As Elders we took a stand to say that we care.
 We care about our country, our children — our future.
 And as elders we know that the “our” is not an individual but a collective “our,” recognizing the interconnected web of all life.